hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    5. Operational Considerations  . . . . . . . . . . . . . . . . .
 4
    6. References  . . . . . . . . . . . . . . . . . . . . . . . . .
 4
      6.1.
 Normative References  . . . . . . . . . . . . . . . . . .
 4
      6.2.
 Informative References  . . . . . . . . . . . . . . . . .
-4
+5
    Appendix A.  Acknowledgments  . . . . . . . . . . . . . . . . . .
 5
    Appendix B.  Github Version of this document  . . . . . . . . . .
 5
    Authors' Addresses  . . . . . . . . . . . . . . . . . . . . . . .
 5

 1. Introduction

-   NSEC3 [RFC5155] adds a second option for proof of non existence support for DNSSEC specifications [RFC4035] through the creation of NSEC3 records.
-These records obfuscate linking domain names using hashing algorithms.
-NSEC3 also provides opt-in support, allowing for ranges of records that do not fall into proof-of-non-existence ranges typically deployed by large registration zones.
+   As with NSEC [RFC4035], NSEC3 [RFC5155] provides proof of non- existence that consists of signed DNS records establishing the non- existence of a given name or associated Resource Record Type (RRTYPE) in a DNSSEC [RFC4035] signed zone.
+In the case of NSEC3, however, the names of valid nodes in the zone are obfuscated through (possibly multiple iterations of) hashing via SHA-1. (currently only SHA-1 is in use within the Internet).

+   NSEC3 also provides "opt-out support", allowing for blocks of unsigned delegations to be covered by a single NSEC3 record.
+Opt-out blocks allow large registries to only sign as many NSEC3 records as there are signed DS or other RRsets in the zone - with opt-out, unsigned delegations don't require additional NSEC3 records.
+This sacrifices the tamper-resistance proof of non-existence offered by NSEC3 in order to reduce memory and CPU overheads.

-   Parameters specifying how NSEC3 records are published within a zone are published in an NSEC3PARAM record at the apex of their zone.
-   These paremeters are the Hash Algorithm, processing Flags, the number of hash Iterations and the Salt.
+   NSEC3 records have a number of tunable parameters that are specified via an NSEC3PARAM record at the zone apex.
+These parameters are the Hash Algorithm, processing Flags, the number of hash Iterations and the Salt.
 Each of these has security and operational considerations that impact both zone owners and validating resolvers.
-This document provides some recommendations on selecting parameters considering these factors.
+This document provides some best-practice recommendations for setting the NSEC3 parameters.

-1.1.
-Requirements notation

-   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.